← A Beginary decision

 How this is different

 Most apps run on streaks and guilt.
 They reward the unbroken chain and lean on the fear of losing it, which means the day you slip is the day they hurt the most.
-Beginary runs on "Welcome back," every time.
+Beginary runs on "Good to see you.
+No rush," every time.
 There is no counter to break, no red wall to face, and no shame language anywhere in the product.
 The person who missed a day gets the softest landing we can build, not the sharpest reminder.

 Common questions